 It’s getting weird out there.
-And while the complexity of uncertainty and the unknown, unknowables is increasing, your organization and leadership team will be pressured to makes sense of the challenges and develop some planning steps to make things better.
+And while the complexity of uncertainty and the unknown unknowables is increasing, your organization and leadership team will be pressured to make sense of the challenges and develop some planning steps to make things better.

-I’ve spent three days with multiple client teams, and have more scheduled, on how to use sensemaking and develop various plans and decisions to respond to health and work crises, that have moved from chaotic into the complex.
+I’ve spent three days with multiple client teams and have more scheduled on using sensemaking and developing various plans and decisions to respond to health and work crises that have moved from chaotic into the complex.

 We used the SOLVEDcards to construct a progress-focused discussion and create a framework for each person to share and hear multiple perspectives.

-In my effort to be your partner in progress, I am sharing a PowerPoint that I used with two teams to work through the complexity in a solution-focused way and complete the meeting with next-steps and a way to test and modify the assumptions and plans.
-Feel free to download and use as you see fit.
+In my effort to be your partner in progress, I am sharing a PowerPoint that I used with two teams to work through the complexity in a solution-focused way and complete the meeting with the following steps and a way to test and modify the assumptions plans.
+Feel free to download and use it as you see fit.

 “Since solutions are not predicable in any detail & since there is more than one potential way of behaving in the future without the complaint, the new set of expectations can be constructed out of any satisfactory or beneficial changes.
 Any change stands a chance of starting a ripple effect which will lead to a more satisfactory future.”– Steve de Shazer

 Mainly internal and can be seen or understood through clear and complicated thinking.

 - Clear Challenges – current best practices exist, and your team can find or ask others how to improve.
 The ambiguity is limited to the process data and the understanding of the pieces that make the whole – optimize the parts the whole will improve.